hassio-addons/addon-base/README.md

 [![Support Frenck on Patreon][patreon-shield]][patreon]

-Docker base images used by Community Hass.io Add-ons.
+Docker base images used by Community Home Assistant Add-ons.

 ## About

-These are the base images used by add-ons created by the Community Hass.io Add-ons.
+These are the base images used by add-ons created by the Community Home Assistant Add-ons.

 While Home Assistant provides base images, the images provided by this repository contain some extras: